Soup soy sauce: History

 The earliest soy sauce brewing in Korea seems to have begun prior to the era of the Three Kingdoms.
 The Records of the Three Kingdoms, a Chinese historical text written and published in the 3rd century, mentions that "Goguryeo people are good at brewing fermented soy beans", in the section called Dongyi (Eastern foreigners), in the Book of Wei.
 Jangdoks used for soy sauce brewing are found in the mural paintings of Anak Tomb No. 3 from 4th century Goguryeo.

-In Samguk Sagi, a historical record of the Three Kingdoms era, it is mentioned that ganjang and doenjang along with meju and jeotgal were prepared for the wedding ceremony of King Sinmun in February 683.
+In the Samguk sagi, a historical record of the Three Kingdoms era, it is mentioned that ganjang and doenjang along with meju and jeotgal were prepared for the wedding ceremony of King Sinmun in February 683.
 Sikhwaji, a section from Goryeosa (History of Goryeo), recorded that ganjang and doenjang were included in the relief supplies in 1018, after a Khitan invasion, and in 1052, when a famine occurred.
 Joseon texts such as Guhwangchwaryo and Jeungbo sallim gyeongje contain detailed procedures on how to brew good-quality ganjang and doenjang.
 Gyuhap chongseo explains how to pick a date for brewing, what to forbear, and how to keep and preserve ganjang and doenjang.

 Production

 Soup soy sauce is made entirely of fermented soybeans and brine.
 The brewing process also produces doenjang, a Korean fermented bean paste.

 Meju, Korean soybean brick, is made around ipdong in early November.
 Soybeans are soaked overnight, boiled in salt water, and then pounded in a mortar (jeolgu) or coarsely ground with a millstone.
 About a doe (≈1.8 litres) or two of pounded soybeans are chunked, compressed, and shaped into a cube or a sphere called meju.
 The meju bricks are then dried in a cool, shaded area for a week to several weeks until firm.
 When the bricks harden, they are tied with rice straws to the eaves of the house, or put in a warm ondol room with rice straw, to ferment.
 In Jeongwol, the first month of the lunar year, well-fermented meju bricks are washed and sun-dried.

 After drying, the meju bricks are aged in onggi crocks (jangdok) with brine.
 Charcoal and chillies are added for their adsorbent and antibacterial properties, as well as folk-religious beliefs that they drive away evil spirits.
 As the fermentation progresses, the brine acquires flavour and colour.
-This aged brine is boiled to become soy sauce, and the rest (aged meju chunks) is mashed to become soybean paste.
+This aged brine is boiled to become ganjang (soy sauce), and the rest (aged meju chunks) is mashed to become doenjang (soybean paste).